 In addition to being open-ended, the boundaries of communities tend to be fuzzy.
 Fuzziness has to do with mobility-perhaps the most important factor that engines sprawl.
-In a global society, the agents in a community (be they people, businesses or health care systems) often do not confine themselves to the geographical or sociological boundaries of their home communities [59].
+In a global society, the agents in a community (be they people, businesses or health care systems) often do not confine themselves to the geographical or sociological boundaries of their home communities [67].
 Health care systems, for example, tend to spread out, building their centers in other communities or caring for patients within a particular region.
 In turn, in sprawling counties like Summit County, people often live in one community while working in another; get their groceries in one place while receiving their health care in another.
-The social networks of people also bleed across communities, especially when one allows for the influence of cyber-infrastructure (e.g., cell phones and online social networks).
+The social networks of people also bleed across communities, especially when one allows for the influence of cyberinfrastructure (e.g., cell phones and online social networks).
 We could go on.
 The point is that mobility is a major issue in terms of defining the boundaries of places, so much so that it is best to: (a) view place boundaries as fuzzy and (b) define the "place-level" exposure of many individuals as multiply determined.
-As Cummins et al [19] state, "These issues of varying individual-level exposure to multiple contexts over time and space means that current measures of simple universally applied 'neighborhood' exposure may severely underestimate the total effect of 'context'" (p.
+As Cummins et al. [21] state, "These issues of varying individual-level exposure to multiple contexts over time and space means that current measures of simple universally applied 'neighborhood' exposure may severely underestimate the total effect of 'context" (p.
 1830).
+Again, this 'context' could be in the form of a highly mobile community or in the form of highly stagnant communities, stuck in poverty and health traps, both socially and spatially.

-To test C7 we turned to a study recently completed by the Northeast Ohio Urban Sprawl Modeling Project (NOUSMP)-See Peterson et al [49].
-The purpose of NOUSMP was to provide the general public a datadriven visualization of the projected impact that urban sprawl will have on the 15 counties of northeast Ohio by 2020, including Summit County (See p.
-2-4).
+To test C7 we turned to a study recently completed by the Northeast Ohio Urban Sprawl Modeling Project (NOUSMP)-See Peterson et al. [51].
+The purpose of NOUSMP was to provide the general public a data-driven visualization of the projected impact that sprawl will have on the 15 counties of northeast Ohio by 2020, including Summit County (See pp. 2-4).

-Figure 5 was created from maps generated by Arc-Explorer, a public domain software program for viewing and studying geographical information systems (GIS) data.
-The GIS data for Figure 5 came from a variety of environmental and geospatial databases (p.
-2-14), which NOUSMP researchers entered into their model.
-The projected spatial distribution of Summit County's population, as shown in Figure 5 Map B, was based on a simple set of assumptions about how urban sprawl would occur between 1990 and 2020, such as projected residential growth along highways (p.
-2-4).
-Putting all of this together, Figure 5 shows the change in population density in Summit County as a function of urban sprawl in northeast Ohio (circa 1990, Figure 5, map a) and its projected impact in 2020 (Figure 5, map b).
+Figure 11.1 was created from maps generated by ArcExplorer, a public domain software program for viewing and studying geographical information systems (GIS) data.
+The GIS data for Fig. 11.1 came from a variety of environmental and geospatial databases (pp. 2-14), which NOUSMP researchers entered into their model.
+The projected spatial distribution of Summit County's population, as shown in Fig. 11.1 Map B, was based on a simple set of assumptions about how urban sprawl would occur between 1990 and 2020, such as projected residential growth along highways (pp. 2-4).
+Putting all of this together, Fig. 11.1 shows the change in population density in Summit County as a function of urban sprawl in northeast Ohio (circa 1990, Fig. 11.1, map a) and its projected impact in 2020 (Fig. 11.1, map b).

-Here is how Figure 5 helps us test C7.
-Maps A and B in Figure 5 are organized according to the major communities of Summit County.
+Here is how Fig. 11.1 helps us test C7.
+Maps A and B in Fig. 11.1 are organized according to the major communities of Summit County.
 The lines moving out of Akron denote the major highways and roads in Summit County.
 In terms of population density, the darker the color, the denser the population.
 Looking at Map A, the highest rates of population density in Summit County are found in the communities surrounding the city of Akron, with almost no major density along any of the highways.
 Map B shows a different story.
 By 2020, the population density of Summit County shifts away from the cities, concentrating around most of the major highways and roads of the second-tier suburban communities of Summit County-see the arrows in Map B.